mitcsutt/markr/README.md

 ### XML handling

 We check for the `mcq-test-results` root element to avoid accidentally processing other XML document types from the grading machines.

+**Body size limit:** Set to 1MB for XML imports.
+The sample batch file is ~150KB, so this handles large imports comfortably while still providing a reasonable upper bound.

 ### Storing extra fields as JSON